salebab/database/README.md

 		->executeQuery($sql, array($user_id, 1))
 		->fetchInto(new User);

-More complex, with query builder
+More complex, with query builder.
+You can build 'native' structure of objects.
+For example, you can fetch collection of object Post and every Post object may have a property $author which is a instance of User object

-	class User extends stdClass{}
+	class User extends stdClass {

+	    function getName() {
+	        return $this->first_name . " ". $this->last_name;
+	    }
+	}

 	class Post extends stdClass {